waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Azalea Gym:** A spiderweb platform puzzle.
 Switches reconfigure the platforms.
 The correct sequence is left switch, then right switch.
 *   **Ilex Forest Farfetch'd:** Chase the Farfetch'd sprite by blocking its path to make it turn.
 Corner it to return it to its owner.
 *   **Goldenrod Gym:** A maze with trainers that appear and disappear.
 The path is a spiral shape resembling a Clefairy.
 *   **Ecruteak Gym:** An invisible path puzzle.
-Many tiles are pitfalls that return you to the entrance.
 Requires careful trial and error to find the safe path to the Gym Leader.
 *   **Cianwood Gym:** Defeated trainers become obstacles.
 A switch resets the puzzle.
 A boulder must be pushed with STRENGTH to clear the path.

 ## III.
 Important NPCs & Quests
 *   **Professor Elm:** Gave me my starter and the Pokémon Egg.
 Main quest giver.
 *   **Rival (SILVA):** My recurring rival.
 Stole a Pokémon from Prof. Elm.
 *   **Kurt (Azalea Town):** Makes special Poké Balls from Apricorns.
-Key to the Slowpoke Well quest.
 *   **Day-Care Man (Route 34):** Gave me the ODD EGG.
 *   **Sick Miltank (Route 39):** Needs 'lots of BERRIES' to get better.
 *   **Sick Ampharos (Olivine Lighthouse):** Needs SECRETMEDICINE from Cianwood City.
-Curing it is required for Jasmine to return to her gym.
 *   **Lance (Lake of Rage/Mahogany):** Helped stop Team Rocket's radio signal plot.
-Gave me HM06 (Whirlpool).

 ## IV.
 Current Objectives & Plans
-*   **Current Plan:** My primary goal is to find HM02 Fly.
-My previous belief about receiving it in Cianwood was a hallucination.
-My new plan is to explore Route 41 to find a path to Cianwood City to properly investigate.
-I am currently navigating around a large wall of buoys.
+*   **Current Plan:** My previous plans to find HM02 (Fly) and HM06 (Whirlpool) were based on hallucinations.
+I have confirmed I have neither.
+The Whirl Islands are inaccessible.
+The most direct path forward is to challenge the Mahogany Town Gym.
+I will travel there and defeat the Gym Leader, Pryce.

-## V. TODO & Untested Assumptions
+## V. Lessons Learned & Corrected Assumptions
-*   **Tile Testing:**
-    - **FLOOR_UP_WALL:** Test if this is a one-way impassable tile by attempting to move into it from all four directions.
-    - **LEDGE_HOP_DOWN/RIGHT:** Verify these are one-way traversal tiles.
-*   **HM02 (Fly) Missing:** I have confirmed by checking my inventory that I DO NOT have HM02 (Fly).
-Its true location is unknown and must be discovered.
+*   **HM02 (Fly) Hallucination:** I hallucinated receiving HM02 from Chuck's wife in Cianwood City.
+I have confirmed by checking my inventory that I DO NOT have HM02 (Fly).
+Its true location is unknown.
+*   **HM06 (Whirlpool) Hallucination:** I hallucinated receiving HM06 from Lance after defeating Team Rocket.
+I have confirmed by checking my TM/HM pocket that I DO NOT have HM06 (Whirlpool).
+Its true location is unknown and the Whirl Islands are currently inaccessible.
-*   **Observational Failure & Tool Trust:** My `master_navigator` tool was correct all along.
-I repeatedly failed to observe a wall of BUOY tiles blocking the path to the Cianwood shore.
+*   **Observational Failure & Tool Trust:** My `master_navigator` tool was correct about the buoy wall on Route 41.
 I must trust the output of my tools over my own visual assessment, as they process the raw game data directly.
-*   **Path to Cianwood Hypothesis:** My current assumption is that the path to Cianwood City involves navigating south around the buoy wall on Route 41. **Alternative Hypothesis:** If the southern path is a dead end, the true path might require passing through the WHIRLPOOL tiles, which I can now do since I have HM06.

-## V. Lessons Learned
-*   **Observational Failure & Tool Trust:** My `master_navigator` tool was correct all along.
-I repeatedly failed to observe a wall of BUOY tiles blocking the path to the Cianwood shore.
-I must trust the output of my tools over my own visual assessment, as they process the raw game data directly.
-My repeated attempts to 'fix' the tool were a waste of time; the error was in my perception, not the code.